Step 9: Repeating Instructions¶

 Tutorial¶

-fixed number of times.
+Often, we will find that we want to repeat a series of instructions a fixed number of times.
 For example, in Step 8, you had to tell Reeborg to do the same thing over and over again.
-There is a way in Python to do this … but it
+Instead of writing the same code over and over, you can use the repeat

 A loop is a block of instructions that is repeated.
 Each time the loop is repeated is called an iteration, so the code below would have 4 iterations.